-Hidden under a canopy of trees is this amazing resort with two restaurants, four bars, and a world-class spa.
+This amazing resort is hidden under a canopy of trees with two restaurants, four bars, and a world-class spa.
 The sunny azure blue pool offers the perfect place to relax.
-From here, you can explore the rest of the resort, with each building hidden down windy paths.
+You can explore the rest of the resort from here, with each building hidden down windy paths.
 At vantage points off these paths, you will discover loungers placed on plateaus above the jungle springs, overlooking calm pools and tinkling waterfalls.

 2. Four Seasons Resort Costa Rica

-If you are looking for the perfect beach, a superb pool all framed by a backdrop of jungly mountainsides, the Four Seasons in Costa Rica is your best Four Seasons hotel choice.
+If you are looking for the perfect beach, a superb pool all framed by a backdrop of jungly mountainsides, the Four Seasons in Costa Rica is your best luxury hotel choice on the coast.
 The resort stretches over 250 acres, with a bay on one side and the Pacific Ocean on the other.
 This is one of the best luxury beach hotels in Latin America and also features in our best Four Seasons beach resorts in the world.

 The entrance gate is cleverly positioned where the bay first comes into view, making the Vista look straight out of the movies.
 The hotel foyer is an airy mix of pillars and bamboo ceilings.
 Head down the stairs, and the room opens up to showcase two of the hotel’s pools, including a main pool and sundeck and a separate family pool.
 Staff cannot do enough, offering towels, cool washcloths, and ice water, plus the stations supply complimentary sunscreen or after-sun.